prathyusha1231/datasheet-for-dataset-template/datasheet-for-dataset-template.md

 ### Has an analysis of the potential impact of the dataset and its use on data subjects (e.g., a data protection impact analysis) been conducted?

-No formal data protection impact analysis has been conducted, as the dataset does not include personal data and relies entirely on publicly available information.
+No formal data protection impact analysis has been conducted, as the dataset does not include personal data.

 ### Any other comments?